Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *	 - Fixed small bug in playerskills console output
 *	 - Fixed version CVAR so it will change when upgrading without a server restart
 *	 - Plugin tries to make SQL tables if they don't exist already
-*	 - Fixed bug if superhero is disabled no one could chat.
+*	 - Fixed bug if superhero is disabled no one could chat
 *	 - Tweaked the speed system to make it spam less on AMXModX
 *	 - Made the admin commands idiot proof
 *	 - Made use of plugin_cfg() stock instead of a task